quattor/quattor.github.com/_posts/2016-03-09-development-unittests.md

 TODO: add list from `build_all_repos`

-### quattor-development template

-If your development environment is managed by Quattor, you can use the [quattor-development][template_qt_dev] to add all required dependencies
+*Note:* If your development environment is managed by Quattor, you can use the [quattor-development][template_qt_dev] to add all required dependencies

 [template_qt_dev]: https://github.com/quattor/template-library-os/blob/sl6.x-x86_64/rpms/quattor-development.pan

-### Bootstrap yum-based system
+## Bootstrap yum-based system

 The [`build_all_repos`][build_all_repos] script tries to build all rpms for most quattor repositories.
 Repositories that are not build include `panc` and the template repositories.